Alexander Dreymon: Career

 Dreymon worked on several independent films in the US as well as portraying Luke Ramsey in five episodes of American Horror Story's third season, Coven.

-Dreymon portrays Uhtred of Bebbanburg in the television Series The Last Kingdom on Netflix.
+Dreymon portrays Uhtred of Bebbanburg in the television series The Last Kingdom on Netflix.
 He also directed the second episode of the fifth season.

 Personal life

 In late 2019, Dreymon began dating actress Allison Williams.
 They met while filming Horizon Line.
 In late 2021, they had a son.
+In December 2022, it was reported that the couple had become engaged.
+In June 2025, it was announced that the couple had married.

+While working on The Last Kingdom, Dreymon began learning Brazilian jiu-jitsu and in 2024 was promoted to brown belt.